oscarvargash/cirm_24/day_1/README.md

 </details>

-## Solviing a problem.
+## Solving a problem.
 We are interested in knowing how many sequeces are found in each file; how can we find out this?

 There is a program called `grep` that is able to search for specific words or characters.
 Furthermore, we know that every sequence in our file starts with `@`.